 A Lost Opportunity

 A girl started walking in our direction from the other end of the hall.
 I gave this no attention.
 Heavens, she was getting closer to our table.
 This girl stood out from the crowd because she had a white complexion.
-I noticed she was Sheila Thompson from the convent I used to attend.
+I noticed she was Sheryl Thompson from the convent I used to attend.

 When I left that convent school for the all-boys St. Joseph’s, I lost contact with the girls there.
 The boys had moved to St. Joseph’s, so I was able to stay in contact with them.